This post may contain affiliate links.

 Flooring

 The floor of a squash court is either classified as solid or engineered.
 Solid floors are made of unsealed hardwood (typically maple or beech) and contain a matt uncolored finish.
-These solid floors are often used in leisure centers according to one of the court floor manufacturersOpens in a new tab..
+These solid floors are often used in leisure centers according to one of the court floor manufacturers.
 Engineered board floors, on the other hand, are made of plywood with hardwood on top.
 These unsealed boards also contain a matt uncolored finish, but cannot be sanded as much as solid floors.
 Therefore these engineered boards are used in traditional squash clubs.
 It is worth noting that many manufacturers of both types of flooring are certified by the World Squash Federation (WSF), see accredited suppliers.

 Below the wooden floor lies a leveled subfloor (plywood on top of sleepers).
 Rubber can also be used to make the subfloor more soundproof.
 There are multiple techniques to level the floor on uneven surfaces (mainly concrete).
 Another up-and-coming solution is underfloor heating.
 The underfloor is heated using either hot water pipes or electricity.